ibm-cloud-docs/subnets/getting-started.md

 ## Before you begin
 {:#before-you-begin}

-1. Ensure you have the "Add/Upgrade Services" permission, which is set through the [IBM Cloud IAM users permissions panel](/docs/account?topic=account-mngclassicinfra) or [SLI API](https://sldn.softlayer.com/tags/permissions/){:external}.
+1. Ensure you have the "Add/Upgrade Services" permission, which is set through the [IBM Cloud IAM users permissions panel](/docs/account?topic=account-mngclassicinfra).
 1. Determine what [type of secondary subnet](/docs/subnets?topic=subnets-about-subnets-and-ips#secondary-subnets) you need.

 ## Ordering secondary subnets